 They make products, especially for the guys, but standard hair removal creams should work fine.

-It's not as bad as Steve Carrel made it seem in The 40-Year-Old Virgin.
+It's not as bad as Steve Carell made it seem in The 40-Year-Old Virgin.

-- Pros: After waxing, you can be hair, and worry-free, for three to six weeks.
+- Pros: After waxing, you can be hair, and worry-free, for three to four weeks.

-- Cons: There is always the possibility of burns, bruising, pimples, and ingrown hair.
-Sometimes the skin gets itchy when growing.
+- Cons: There is always the possibility of burns, bruising, and ingrown hair.

 Exfoliate the skin at least two days before your appointment.
-Exfoliating makes it easier for the wax to stick to the hair rather than your skin, making the removal process less painful.
+Exfoliating may make it easier for the wax to stick to the hair rather than your skin, making the removal process less painful.

 - Cons: Depending on where you live, you might have some trouble finding someone that does a real sugaring technique.
-Skin irritation and ingrown hair can also play a part in this method.
+Like waxing, skin irritation and ingrown hair can also play a part in this method.

 While you're not 100% guaranteed that you'll never see your hair again, only seek this option if you're fine with having a bare chest for good.
 You have the option of going to a professional or using an at-home device.